-Children can abuse other children (often referred to as child-on-child abuse), and can happen both inside and outside of the centre and online.
+Children can abuse other children (often referred to as child-on-child abuse), and this can happen both inside and outside their place of study and/or the home, and online.
 Staff have an important role to play in preventing this and responding where they believe a child may be at risk from it.
 Even if there are no reports in their centre it does not mean it is not happening, it may be the case that it is just not being reported.
 As such it is important if staff have any concerns regarding child-on-child abuse they must speak to their designated safeguarding lead (or a deputy).